Skip to main content

 Bordeaux Glass (Full-Bodied Reds)

-Bordeaux glasses feature a tall, broad bowl that funnels rich, tannic reds—like Cabernet Sauvignon or Merlot—toward the back of the mouth.
-This shape softens bold flavors and showcases deep aromas.
+Bordeaux glasses are tall, broad-bowed glasses that align robust, tannic reds like Cabernet Sauvignon or Merlot towards the back of the mouth.
+It tones down aggressive flavours and emphasizes deep aromas.

 Burgundy Glass (Aromatics & Finesse)

-With a wider bowl and slightly tapered rim, Burgundy glasses capture delicate scents from Pinot Noir and Nebbiolo.
-Swirling is effortless, releasing nuanced floral and fruit notes.
+Wider bowl with slightly tapered rim, Burgundy glasses hold fine aromas from Pinot Noir and Nebbiolo.
+Easy swirling frees subtle flower and fruit smells.

 Champagne Flute (Sparkling Celebrations)